Summer Day Camp

 Sick or Absent Campers

-Please do not send your child to camp if they are displaying signs of illness.
+If your child is displaying signs of illness, please do not send them to camp for the consideration of other campers and staff.
 If your child is not attending camp on a day they are registered for, please call 905-885-7908 or email the Recreation Program Coordinator for inquiries about absent campers.
+If campers become ill during the camp day an authorized person needs to be available to pick the child up within 1 hour.
+Refunds for illness are only accepted with a doctors note.

 Weather Traffic Light